Removing a Fence So As to Share a Yard With a Neighbor

 Legal Issues Applicable to Fence Removal

-If you take down a fence, especially a major one, it's a good idea to have a written agreement with your neighbors, to clarify if, when, and how the fence will be rebuilt; how much it will cost; and who will pay for it.
+If you take down a fence, especially a major one, it's a good idea to have a written agreement with your neighbors, to clarify issues such as whether, when, and how the fence will be rebuilt and who will pay for it.
 To avoid boundary disputes that could occur later, it's also a good idea to leave a few posts or something else to demarcate the boundary if the removal of the fence makes that less clear.

 Also, be aware that removing a fence could affect a boundary dispute later, primarily because it could destroy an adverse possession claim.
 According to the law of adverse possession, if someone openly possesses someone else's land for the length of time specified in the state adverse possession law (usually five to 20 years), that person could claim title to the land.
 So, for example, if your fence is actually on your neighbor's property, it could eventually "redraw" the property line.